 Teachers in special education do everything that general education teachers do.
 They prepare and manage their classrooms, write and present lesson plans, assess and monitor student progress, adapt and reteach lesson plans as needed, provide student feedback, score student work and maintain a gradebook, attend faculty meetings, and communicate with parents.
 But those tasks are only part of a special ed teacher’s job.

-As specialists who understand the developmental, cognitive, behavioral, and physical issues that constitute special needs, they fill unique and vital roles within their schools.
+As specialists who understand the developmental, cognitive, behavioral, learning disability and physical issues that constitute special needs, they fill unique and vital roles within their schools.
 In addition to the duties listed above, they also manage Individualized Education Programs (IEPs) for all special education students.
-An IEP lists all of the accommodations – such as extra time for classwork, or printouts of class notes – that a particular student must receive in each of his or her classes.
-The special education teacher meets regularly with the rest of the IEP team, which reviews the plan and the student’s progress, and decides whether reevaluating that student is necessary.
+An IEP lists all of the accommodations - such as extra time for classwork, or printouts of class notes - that a particular student must receive in each of his or her classes.
+The special education teacher meets regularly with the rest of the IEP team, which reviews the plan and the student's special educational needs and progress, and decides whether reevaluating that special needs student is necessary.

 The special education teacher is also responsible for distributing those plans to the appropriate teachers, making sure those teachers understand the required accommodations, providing one-to-one student support, creating behavior plans, and much more.
 It’s both a challenging and rewarding job.